 The QIKcom-1 System is composed of three commercial off-the-shelf amateur packet radio modules from Byonics.com as shown above.
 On the left is the Power System board, and on the right is the main packet transponder module (the MT-TT4 all-in-one APRS packet system with internal RF transceiver).
 The MicroAmp-3 above it boosts that to 4 Watts.
 In the center vertically is the 4 Watt Beacon transmitter for use over North America and Europe to alert users on the national APRS channels that the satellite is in view (It only had A & B frequency selection, so only 2 continents could be covered).
 The final board is the combination power supply system and antenna release mechanism with the prototype shown in the lower right above.

 QIKcom-1 APRS Packet Transponder: The APRS packet transponder is an AX.25 Packet Radio Relay similar to what is flying on PCsat and the ISS.
-This ongoing mission in space on the original PCsat is now over 13 years old and pioneered this very popular operating mode via the ISS since 2006.
+This ongoing mission in space on the original PCsat is now over 14 years old and pioneered this very popular operating mode via the ISS since 2006.
 Both of these missions deliver packets to users worldwide via the global network of volunteer ground stations feeding the two downlink capture pages: psat.aprs.org and ariss.net.
 These pages display live maps such as the one above, of the most recent user position data and capture all message traffic between users.
 See the APRS link budgets.
-In addition there is also a PSK31 transponder as noted below.

 Global Experimental Data Channel: QIKcom-1 is the 6th transponder in this initiative to encourage both new satellite construction in support of this experimental data channel and lower cost buoy and sensor experimentation at other schools as shown below.
 Today, the only AMSAT that is available for no cost to schools with such experiments are the Naval Academy's PCSATs.
 But with QIKcom-1 along with PCsat, ISS, and Psat (spring 2015) we hope to continue an ongoing full time presence in space to continue this support of the 145.825 data uplink channel for future experiments.
 To this end we hope other schools to either build additional 145.825 MHz relay satellites and/or to build experimental sensors.
 The complete QIKcom modules are commercial off-the-shelf items and easy to build inito spacecraft systems.